thepeacockproject/peacockprojectorg/docs/guides/steam-deck-setup.md

 Add the ```Launcher.bat``` file to Steam as a non-steam game in the usual way, instead of launching ```Hitman.exe``` directly.
 This file launches the Peacock utilities and Hitman from a single shortcut.

+### Add to Lutris
+Install Lutris via the Discover app and launch.

+Add a new game by clicking the + symbol on top left of the Lutris window.
+Choose 'Add locally installed game'.

+Enter `Hitman 3` into the Name field and in the Runner dropdown field choose `Wine`.

+Select the 'Game Options' tab, click Browse for the Executable field and choose the `Launcher.bat` file created earlier.

+In the 'Runner Options' tab, you can choose alternative Wine versions if the default doesn’t work.

+Once saved, the game will appear in the Lutris library.

+Right click on Hitman in the Lutris library and select ‘Add Steam Shortcut’.

+The Steam library graphics can be added later using [Decky](https://decky.xyz) and the SteamGridDB plugin.

 ### Launch the Game
-Launch the game by opening the ```Launcher.bat``` shortcut via Wine.
+Select the game in Lutris and click on Play to test the installation.
+This should open two windows: Peaock Patcher and a server window titled Peacock, and then launch the game.
+If the game fails to launch try a different version of Wine.

-On the first launch, you will need to change the IP in the Peacock Patcher to 127.0.0.1:6969 per [this guide](../troubleshooting/fix-port-in-use.md).

-This only needs to be done once.
+On the first launch, you will need to change the Server address field in the Peacock Patcher to `127.0.0.1:6969`.
+This only needs to be done once and is best done in desktop mode.

-It is easier to do this from desktop mode rather than the Deck's gaming mode.

 ### Closing the Game
-After quitting the main Hitman game, you will need to close the other two windows manually by using the Steam button and selecting 'Exit Game'.
+In Gaming mode, after quitting the main Hitman game, you will need to close the other two windows manually by using the Steam button and selecting 'Exit Game'.